-The Company's churros are sold primarily under the TIO PEPE'S brand name.
+The Company's churros are sold primarily under the LA CHURROS and TIO PEPE'S brand names.
 Churros are sold to the Food Service and Retail Supermarkets segments.
-Churro sales were 4% of the Company's sales in fiscal year 2007, 4% in 2006 and 3% in 2005, respectively.
+Churro sales were 4% of the Company's sales in fiscal year 2008, 4% in 2007 and 4% in 2006.
 Churros are Hispanic pastries in stick form which the Company produces in several sizes according to a proprietary formula.
 The churros are deep fried, frozen and packaged.
 At food service point-of-sale they are reheated and topped with a cinnamon sugar mixture.
 The Company also sells fruit and crème-filled churros.
 The Company supplies churro merchandising equipment similar to that used for its soft pretzels.